meixuanzhang/meixuanzhang.github.io/_posts/BookNote/_posts/2019-01-01-RL-Chapter 6 Temporal Difference Learning.md

 $$

-This identity is not exact if V is updated during the episode (as it is in TD(0)), but if the step size is small then it may still hold approximately
+This identity is not exact if $$V$$ is updated during the episode (as it is in TD(0)), but if the step size is small then it may still hold approximately

 **2、Advantages of TD Prediction Methods**